 IBS is a result of stress

-Disclaimer: This article is only written for informational purposes only.
+Disclaimer: This article is only written for basic and general informational purposes only.
+The Statements contained here have not been evaluated by the FDA and neither the efficacy of these products has been confirmed by FDA-approved research.
+All information presented here is not meant as a substitute for or alternative to information from health care practitioners.
+There’s no guarantee of specific results and the results can vary.
 Users must not view the content as medical advice in any way.
-Users are also required to ’NOT SELF MEDICATE’ and always consult a practicing specialist before taking any medicines or undergoing any treatment.
+Users are also required to ’NOT SELF-MEDICATE’ and always consult your health care professional before taking any medicines or undergoing any treatment.
 DivyaAyushCare and the author will not be responsible for any act or omission by the User arising from the User’s interpretation of the content.